lavaeater/turbo-rocket-ultra/README.md

 How will building work?
 Well, to effectively build blockades the player should be able to direct his building marker to a specific tile, which will be marked in transparent green and then just push build, then walk and there should be blockades built in the correct place while walking.

 This comes back to control for the aiming, actually.
 I think I just realized something and that is that the players aim should not be changing unless touching the controls.
 I think they basically reset, which is wrong.
-They
+They should be modified by the movement of the controls, not exactly move them otherwise, and this is a good opportunity to test that out.
+We could use the concept screen to work on this, actually.
+The concept screen could then consist of the player and then just some useful markers.
+We could set it up to just use the systems I want it to.

+How are the syst

 ##### Line of sight for players
 To make it scarier, perhaps the player shouldn't be able to see what's behind him?
 This goes hand in hand with culling.
 So for the render system, we should only draw enemies... hmm.
 Only draw entities which the player can actually see.
 We won't raycast to each and everyone, dot product is fine enough for this.